The Strategy...

 WHEN: Just before these animals meet the oncoming Cane toad invasion in the wild

-HOW: Distribute small Cane toads or Cane toad sausages (i.e. made of toad flesh) in areas of the landscape with high predator abundance
+HOW: Distribute small Cane toads or Cane toad baits (i.e. made of toad flesh) in areas of the landscape with high predator abundance

 It's likely that all vertebrate species (even us) have the ability to develop taste aversion.
 This is because taste aversion enables animals to: i) detect that an ingested substance was toxic; ii) create a strong physiological association between taste and toxicity; iii) shift their foraging behaviour to avoid these dangerous meals in the future (substance aversion).
 Taste Aversion, therefore, is a powerful protective response that enables animals to survive alongside poisonous substances in the wild.